craigmox/cetonproxy/README.md

 - Plex
 - Emby

+# Project status

+I have not had time to put towards this project, so progress may remain slow.
+Feel free to create an issue for support or a feature request, but I may not be able to respond for a while.
+Hopefully others can chime in to help!

 # Install

 1. If you have an ethernet Ceton device, you do not need any drivers installed.
 But if you have a PCI or USB device, you must install Ceton drivers.
 Download them [here](http://seanmauch.com/ceton-infinitv-drivers/).
 In either case, you do not need Windows Media Center.
 Also, cetonproxy does not use BDA drivers which were removed from Windows 10 a while back, so there is no need to use an old version of Windows 10.